Tingyi (Cayman Islands) (OTCMKTS:TCYMF) Hits New 1-Year High at $1.95

 Tingyi (Cayman Islands) Holding Corp.
-(OTCMKTS:TCYMF)’s stock price hit a new 52-week high on Wednesday .
-The stock traded as high as $1.95 and last traded at $1.95, with a volume of 0 shares trading hands.
+(OTCMKTS:TCYMF)’s share price hit a new 52-week high during mid-day trading on Tuesday .
+The company traded as high as $1.95 and last traded at $1.95, with a volume of 0 shares changing hands.
 The stock had previously closed at $1.95.

-Separately, Zacks Investment Research downgraded shares of Tingyi (Cayman Islands) from a “buy” rating to a “hold” rating in a report on Wednesday.
+Separately, Zacks Investment Research raised shares of Tingyi (Cayman Islands) from a “hold” rating to a “buy” rating and set a $2.25 price objective for the company in a research note on Friday.

 Tingyi (Cayman Islands) Holding Corp., an investment holding company, engages in the manufacture and sale of instant noodles, beverages, and instant food products in the People's Republic of China.
 It operates through Instant Noodles, Beverages, and Others segments.
 The company offers ready-to-drink teas, carbonated soft drinks, fruit juice drinks, and bottled water, as well as coffee drinks/functional drinks/probiotics.